Gregory Sutton: Marist Brothers cover-up

 Brother Turton told Sutton NSW Police had started an investigation into Sutton's offending in Campbelltown and directed him to leave the Australia.
 Sutton left three days later and travelled to a Marist Brothers residence in Chicago.
 After seven days, Sutton travelled to the Southdown Institute in Ontario, Canada.

 As NSW Police began their investigation, Detective Lawrence was told Sutton had gone overseas.
 Lawrence told the Royal Commission she speculated someone had tipped off the Marist Brothers that NSW police were investigating Sutton.

 During his hearing at the Royal Commission, Turton was asked if he had been tipped off about the NSW Police investigation by Brother Philip Slattery.
 Turton could not recall such a phone call and denied directing Sutton to leave Australia.
 Sutton told the Commission that Turton had told him he had received a telephone call from Brother Philip Slattery, principal of Eagle Vale primary school.

 In December 2017, Slattery pleaded guilty to four counts of indecent assault against two students.

 Southdown Institute

 A clinical report, dated 7 December 1989, acknowledges that Sutton was referred to the Southdown Institute "because of sexual abuse of children".
-It states that shortly before Sutton arrived at Southdown, a police investigation had began.
+It states that shortly before Sutton arrived at Southdown, a police investigation had begun.
 Sutton told his assessor that when Brother Turton was made aware of the police investigation, he directed Sutton to leave Australia and sent him to Canada.

-The Southdown Institute assessment confirmed Sutton was a paedophile with obsessive-compulsive personality disorder.
+The Southdown Institute assessment confirmed Sutton was a paedophile with obsessive–compulsive personality disorder.